jeffreykegler/hoonlint/misc/whitespace.md

 are called, in order, the **head** and **subhead** of the jogging.

-There are current four kinds of jogging.
+There are current three kinds of jogging.

+* The current 1-jogging rules are CENTIS (`%=`), CENCAB (`%_`) and WUTHEP (`?-`).
   A 1-jogging has one head and no tail.

+* The current 2-jogging rules are CENTAR (`%*`) and WUTLUS (`?+`).
   A 2-jogging has a head and a subhead and no tail.

+* The current jogging-1 rule is TISCOL (`=:`).
   A jogging-1 has a tail and no head.

-* The current 1-jogging rules are CENTIS (`%=`), CENCAB (`%_`) and WUTHEP (`?-`).

-* The current 2-jogging rules are CENTAR (`%*`) and WUTLUS (`?+`).

-* The current jogging-1 rule is TISCOL (`=:`).

 A jogging is a gap-separated sequence of one or more jogs.
 Every **jog** contains a **jog head**, followed by a gap and a **jog body**.